Where to go

 - Schiavi (in rio San Trovaso, near Accademia), taste wonderful tramezzini & finger food.
 It's also the Venetian wine bar!

-- Vino Vero (North near Scuola Grande della Misericordia), amazing bio Wines, over a small quiet canal.
-Venice new secret spot!
-NO spritz, only good wines and futuristic cichettis.
+- Vino Vero (North near Scuola Grande della Misericordia), amazing bio wines, over a small quiet canal.
+Venice coolest low key spot!
+NO spritz at all served here, only good wines and futuristic cichettis.

 DRINKS AT NIGHT